notpoiu/RobloxScriptPyBot/README.md

 **Credits would be appreciated but not required.**

 ## Security Concerns
 The code runs every `.py` file inside the `scripts` directory.
 Why?
-Because its easier to extract the table from it, but that raises some security concerns.
+Because its easier to extract the data from it, but that raises some security concerns.
 DO IN ANY CIRCUMSTANCES PUT A `.py` FILE THAT YOU DON'T KNOW WHAT IT DOES INSIDE THE SCRIPTS DIRECTORY.

 ## Documentation